 Cut Countertop Along Cut Lines

-Sanding The Countertop
+Sanding the Countertop

 Once you are finished cutting the countertop, you are ready to sand the wood to smooth out the surface.